Scientific: Platycladus orientalis (also known as Thuja orientalis)

 Soil: Tolerant

-Watering: Regular water best, tolerates little desert drought.
+Watering: Regular water best, tolerates only some desert drought.

 Propagation: Seed, though asexually by cutting is most common.